rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

-This month [Oxygengine][oxygengine] got new version 0.7.0 with [Visual Novel and Animation][oxygengine-vn-anim-ann] modules that allows users to focus on making VN games easily, with virtually no code needed to be written - it is a groundbreaking start in developing a set of tools for the profesional game developers.
+This month [Oxygengine][oxygengine] got new version 0.7.0 with [Visual Novel and Animation][oxygengine-vn-anim-ann] modules that allows users to focus on making VN games easily, with virtually no code needed to be written - it is a groundbreaking start in developing a set of tools for the professional game developers.

 > As few might notice, Oxygengine is starting to get more complex modules, there is a reason for that - this engine is made with one big goal in mind, which is: to became a tool used by professionals, giving easy way to make complex games easily, therefore the current milestone is about bringing a basic game editor with first game maker module along with blueprints-like visual scripting and animation tool - the most important tools for visual novel game designers!